 We’ve covered conspiracies before, from Erratas to Area 51, but nothing quite reaches the uncanny valley like the backrooms.
 So we dared to roam the spine-chilling backrooms theory and this is what we found.

 So what are the backrooms?

 The phenomena known as the back rooms have mysterious origins.
 What is the backrooms?
 Well, they were first mentioned in May 2019 on a 4Chan thread for “cursed images”.
 An anonymous user posted an image of a tilted, yellow hallway with an intensely disquieting nature.
+This backrooms hallway was nothing like the Minecraft hallways you may have seen before.
 Another user took creative liberty, commenting under the picture:

 This haunted room, paired with the inspired description, caught the intrigue of thousands.
 Users began to discuss the backrooms theory, and how the room felt familiar to them.
 Is the backrooms a real place?
+Is there a backrooms hotel out there that resembles a minecraft hallway of some sort?
 Well, many claimed to have entered the backrooms via dreaming, evoking a fearful nostalgia.